ak9024/rustywatch/README.md

 - Config

-Default configuration named `rustywatch.yaml` with yaml extention, and please put the config in your root directory, for reference please check at bellow:
+Default configuration named `rustywatch.yaml` with `yaml` extension, and please put the config in your root directory, for reference please check at bellow:

 ```yaml
 # define workspaces, rustywatch can be handled multi project at the same time.